jiasquaredfu/example-pyproject/README.md

-hullo this is my first attempt at packaging via pypy
+hullo this is my first attempt at packaging via pypi